-These policy briefs have been developed to bring together learning from across the shiree consortium with clear evidence-based recommendations for improving the policy environment for the extreme poor in Bangladesh and globally.
+These policy briefs available on Issuu have been developed to bring together learning from across the shiree consortium with clear evidence-based recommendations for improving the policy environment for the extreme poor in Bangladesh and globally.
 They are intended to stimulate discussion and action from relevant actors such as government, NGOs, and donors.

 Summary: An overview of the main bilateral, multilateral and INGO policies currently targeting extreme poverty, with a particular focus on South Asia and Bangladesh.
 It begins by briefly discussing the different ways in which these organisations define extreme poverty and subsequently analyses specific approaches and strategies being employed to tackle the problem.